-Sotiris Antoniou, the chair of iPACT, was featured on the latest episode of The Pharmacists Are In podcast series, recorded at FIP 2018 in Glasgow.
+Hazem Elewa, a member of the iPACT network, talks about community and clinical pharmacy practice on the latest episode of The Pharmacists Are In podcast series, recorded at FIP 2018 in Glasgow.

 International Pharmacists for Anticoagulation Care Taskforce